krewast/gtin/gtin.java/README.md

         compile 'com.powa:gtin:1.0.4'
     }

+## Getting Started

+Install the development dependencies (currently none)

+    ../gradlew init

 ## Building

 To build the library and run all unit tests use

-    ./gradlew clean build
+    ../gradlew clean build

-View coverage report
+Generate coverage report

-    ./gradlew jacocoTestReport
+    ../gradlew jacocoTestReport

+## Coverage

+Generate coverage and send to [coveralls.io](https://coveralls.io)

+   ../gradlew coverage

-## Deploying
+## Publishing

-The gtin4j library is deployed through Bintray.
+The gtin.java library is published to JCenter through [Bintray](https://bintray.com)..

 The credentials for signing and upload are supplied through environment variables.
 Set `BINTRAY_USER` to your Bintray username `BINTRAY_KEY` to your API key.

 With this configuration in place a deployment can be started with

-    ./gradlew uploadArchives
+    ../gradlew publish

 You then need to manually log into [Bintray](https://bintray.com/powa/maven/gtin/view) and publish the archives to make them publicly available.

-It is recommended you go to the 'Files' section of the latest version and add the `gtin-x.y.z.jar` to the download list using the 'Actions' menu.
+It is recommended you go to the 'Files' section of the latest version and add the `gtin.java-x.y.z.jar` to the download list using the 'Actions' menu.